ncusato/oic/oic-obp-queries/build-integration-in-oic/build-integration-in-oic.md

     ![Summary of configuration](images/endpoint-summary.png)

+## Task 5: Create OBP Balance Transfer Invocation

-17. Hover the mouse over the line connecting the Invocation to Map to Invocation.
+1. Hover the mouse over the line connecting the Invocation to Map to Invocation.
 Click the **Plus sign** that appears and select the **OBPBalanceTransfer.

     ![Integration mapping page with additional invocation](images/add-invocation.png)

-18. Fill out the following on the basic information page:
+2. Fill out the following on the basic information page:

     ```
     What do you want to call your endpoint: InvocationToBlockchain